dotnet/docs/docs/fsharp/get-started/get-started-with-visual-studio-for-mac.md

 ---
-title: Getting Started with F# in Visual Studio for Mac | Microsoft Docs
+title: Getting Started with F# in Visual Studio for Mac
 description: Learn how to use F# with Visual Studio for Mac.
 keywords: visual f#, f#, functional programming
 author: mizzle-mo